 - Published literature on the relevant subject area

-- Series of self-assessment questions to test understanding of the law
+- A series of self-assessment questions to test understanding of the law

 The cost of the course is £1,000 + VAT (total £1,200).
-Students who successfully complete the Preparatory Certificate and continue to the Diploma in Art Law will obtain a discount of 15% on the full cost of the Diploma.
+Students who successfully complete the Preparatory Certificate and continue to the Diploma in Art Law will obtain a discount of 15% on the full cost of the Diploma in Art Law.

 Note: a 5% admin charge will be added for credit card payments.

 The course consists of six modules, each covering an essential area of English Law.
 Each module will define and explain the central concepts of the area of law at issue within the context of relevant case law and statutes.
 The course will highlight the relevance to transactions in art and antiquities.

 This module will provide an outline of the English legal system as an example of a common law system.
 It will explain the principle sources of English law, i.e. legislation and case law, and the relevance of these to the development of common law.
 It will also explore the form and ethos of the English court structure, legal procedure and the remedies available at common law.

 Part I of this module will explain the basic concepts common to all criminal proceedings, such as the requirement to establish both mental and physical component to crimes (the mens rea and the actus reus).
 Part II will explore in detail those crimes which are of direct relevance to the art and antiquities trade.